nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Deleting a class: `delete class`
 Allows you to delete a class based on its index in the list.

 Firstly, type ‘delete’ in the command line as seen below, followed by the category type which is the class.
 Afterwards, key in the corresponding index of the class you would like to delete.
-Press ‘Enter’ to execute it.
+Press 'Enter' to execute it.
 ![deleteclass1](https://raw.githubusercontent.com/AY2021S1-CS2113T-W12-4/tp/master/docs/images/delete_class_1.png)

 The output is seen in the console.
 The date and time is converted to a more readable form, enabling you to read it more pleasantly.